 \subsection{Experiment Setup}

-\textbf{MAPF Problems, Maps, and Agent Models.} \Cref{tab:exp-setup} columns 1-4 summarize the MAPF problems, maps, and agent models used in the experiments.
-We conduct experiments with both one-shot and lifelong MAPF with various agent models, including PM, PMLA, RM, and DDR, defined in \Cref{sec:background-mapf}.
-For maps, we select two maps from the MAPF benchmark~\cite{Stern2019benchmark} for PM, RM, and DDR, while creating maps by emulating patterns of the MAPF benchmark for PMLA. because there are no established benchmarks for it.
-We visualize the agent models in Appendix~\ref{appen:agent-model} and summarize compute resources in Appendix~\ref{appen:compute}.
+\textbf{MAPF, Maps, and Agent Models.} \Cref{tab:exp-setup} columns 1-4 summarize the MAPF problems, maps, and agent models used in the experiments.
+We conduct experiments with both one-shot and lifelong MAPF and various agent models, including PM, PMLA, RM, and DDR, defined in \Cref{sec:background-mapf}.
+For maps, we select two maps from the MAPF benchmark~\cite{Stern2019benchmark} for PM, RM, and DDR, while creating maps by emulating patterns from the MAPF benchmark for PMLA.
+Each map is designed so that the largest agent can traverse the narrowest corridor.
+We show the agent models and maps in Appendix~\ref{appen:agent-model-map} and compute resources in Appendix~\ref{appen:compute}.

-\textbf{MD-PIBT Hyper-Parameters.} Since MD-PIBT is a general framework with many hyper-parameters, we perform an exhaustive evaluation over different combinations of a predefined set of hyperparameters. \Cref{tab:exp-setup} columns 5-10 summarize the set of hyper-parameters with which we have conducted experiments.
-A prior work~\cite{Zhang2026mggo} finds that the agent priority ordering strategy in PIBT plays an important role in resolving deadlocks for PIBT in lifelong MAPF.
-Therefore, in lifelong MAPF experiments, we additionally vary the priority ordering: (1) Longer Elapsed Time (LET)~\cite{okumura2022priority}, where the agents' priorities are sorted in ascending order by the number of timesteps elapsed from the point where they reached the last goal, and (2) Shorter Distance (SD) to the goal~\cite{Jiang2024Competition,yukhnevich2025epibt}, where they are sorted in ascending order by the distance to the next goal.
-For one-shot experiments, we always use LET to prevent agents from not blocking other agents by staying at their goal.
+\textbf{MD-PIBT Hyper-Parameters.} We perform an exhaustive hyper-parameter search on MD-PIBT; \Cref{tab:exp-setup} columns 5-10 summarize the hyper-parameters.
+A prior work~\cite{Zhang2026mggo} shows that priority ordering in PIBT is important for resolving deadlocks in lifelong MAPF, so in lifelong experiments we also vary it: (1) Longer Elapsed Time (LET)~\cite{okumura2022priority}, sorting agents by elapsed timesteps since reaching the last goal, and (2) Shorter Distance (SD) to the goal~\cite{yukhnevich2025epibt}, sorting by distance to the next goal.
+For one-shot experiments, we always use LET because SD might let agents block others by staying at their goals.

-Following previous work~\cite{yukhnevich2025epibt,li2021lifelong}, all algorithms plan a $w$-step path and execute the first $h$ steps (simulation window) ($w \geq h \geq 1$).
-For EPIBT and MD-PIBT, if $w > h$, we initialize the safe paths to be the unexecuted paths from the previous run.
-For example, in the timestep $t$, the algorithms plan collision-free paths $a_{1:N}.\pi^{t:t+w}$ and executes $a_{1:N}.\pi^{t:t+h}$.
-Then the remaining paths (i.e., $a_{1:N}.\pi^{t+h:t+w}$) plus $h$ wait actions can be used as the initial safe paths at timestep $t+h$~\cite{yukhnevich2025epibt}.
+All algorithms plan a $w$-step path and execute the first $h$ steps ($w \geq h \geq 1$)~\cite{yukhnevich2025epibt,li2021lifelong}.
+For EPIBT and MD-PIBT, if $w > h$, we initialize the safe paths to be the unexecuted paths of the previous run.
+For example, at timestep $t$, the algorithms plan collision-free paths $a_{1:N}.\pi^{t:t+w}$ and execute $a_{1:N}.\pi^{t:t+h}$.
+Then the remaining paths (i.e., $a_{1:N}.\pi^{t+h:t+w}$) plus $h$ wait actions is the initial safe path at timestep $t+h$.
 For PIBT, we always set $w=h=1$.